xem/js13k-level-editor/README.md

 ---

-Structure of a map stored to string / URL
+Structure of a map stored to URL / text
 --

-Strinifed maps have the following form:
+Maps saved as hash have the following form:

     http://(game_url)/index.html#twhzTTT...